 ST was developed by AT&T. Judging from the appearance, ST and FC are almost the same, except that ST uses a bayonet fitment rather than a screw thread.
 The introduction of SC and LC has reduced the usage of ST and FC, since SC and LC deliver similar performance to ST and FC, but both have less expensive components and are quicker to connect.
 Additionally, ST cannot be terminated with an angled polish, which limits use in SMF and FTTH applications.

 - MTP/MPO connector

 Just like SC, MT ferrule connector is also NTT’s invention coming in the 1980s.
-But this technology has only recently become popular under branded versions of the multiple fiber push-on/pull-off connector, such as MTP and MPO.
+But this technology has only recently become popular under branded versions of the multiple fiber push-on/pull-off connectors, such as MTP and MPO.
 It is larger than the other connectors but for good reason – it can support up to 24 fibers in a single ferrule.
-They are extensively used in high density patch environments such as data centers they are used extensively, both at single mode and multi-mode wavelengths.
+They are extensively used in high-density patch environments such as data centers they are used extensively, both at single mode and multi-mode wavelengths.

 It’s known that the sequence of the fibers cannot physically be changed after termination, so MTP/MPO connector is supplied with a fan-out assembly at the opposing end, such as LC.
 This allows the operator to change channels simply by re-patching the fanned-out side of the cable.

-After description, it’s easy to identify these connectors and choose the right ones for your networking use according to their design and usage.
+After the description, it’s easy to identify these connectors and choose the right ones for your networking use according to their design and usage.
 Fiberstore supplies various kinds of connectors with high quality and at low prices.
-Besides, connector compatible fiber patch cords are also available, including fiber cable LC to LC mentioned above, SC SC fiber cable, ST ST fiber cable, and so on.
+Besides, connector compatible fiber patch cords are also available, including fiber cable LC to LC mentioned above, SC-SC fiber cable, ST-ST fiber cable, and so on.
 You can visit Fiberstore to know more information about fiber optic connectors and their compatible fiber cables.